Iburelli/GRB_significance/README.md

 ## Models

-XML models for GRB afterglows are obtained with ctools_pipe (https://github.com/thomasgas/ctools_pipe) where the position of the source has been set in (ra,dec)=(0, 0.75) in order to be consistent with the 'region selection' step.
+XML models for GRB afterglows can be obtained with ctools_pipe (https://github.com/thomasgas/ctools_pipe).
+The position of the source has to be set at (ra,dec)=(0, 0.75), in order to be consistent with the 'region selection' step.

-Fits models of the afterglows are also needed to extract TRIGGER time.
-Files not uploaded here.
+To produce xml files you are supposed to have, at your disposal fits files of the events.
+These are needed to extract trigger time for single events.

 ## Visibility tables